CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Related Work

 \subsection{Zero-Shot Anomaly Detection}

-With the emergence of large pre-trained foundation models, ZSAD on unseen categories has become feasible through the image-text alignment capability of CLIP \cite{radford2021learning}.
+With the emergence of large pre-trained foundation models, ZSAD on unseen categories has become feasible due to CLIP's strong cross-modal generalization and image-text alignment capability \cite{radford2021learning}.
 Given the pivotal role of textual prompts in adapting CLIP to downstream tasks, ZSAD methods can be broadly categorized into two types.

-Previous prompt design methods utilize two sets of manually crafted textual templates to describe the relationship between normal and abnormal images.
+\textbf{Prompt design methods} were introduced to model the relationship between normal and abnormal images using two sets of manually crafted textual templates.
 WinCLIP \cite{jeong2023winclip} is the first to apply CLIP to ZSAD.
-APRIL-GAN \cite{chen2023april} and CLIP-AD \cite{chen2024clip} introduce trainable adapter layers for fine-grained alignment.
-AdaCLIP \cite{cao2024adaclip} further fine-tunes both the text and vision encoders to enhance CLIP's ability to detect anomalies.
-Recently, prompt learning methods replace fixed templates with learnable tokens, enabling the model to capture normal and anomalous semantics adaptively.
+APRIL-GAN \cite{chen2023april} and CLIP-AD \cite{chen2024clip} introduce trainable adapters for fine-grained alignment.
+AdaCLIP \cite{cao2024adaclip} further fine-tunes both text and vision encoders to enhance CLIP's ability to detect anomalies.

+\textbf{Prompt learning methods} have recently gained attention, replacing fixed templates with learnable tokens to adaptively capture normal and anomalous semantics.
 AnomalyCLIP \cite{zhou2024anomalyclip} builds on CoOp \cite{zhou2022learning} by making the context words learnable.
 AdaptCLIP \cite{gao2025adaptclip} adopts an alternating training strategy between textual and visual representations for more stable improvement.
 VCP-CLIP \cite{qu2024vcp} extends CoCoOp \cite{zhou2022conditional} by embedding image features into class words, eliminating the need for category labels.
 Anomaly-OV \cite{xu2025towards} directly uses image features as class words and incorporates multimodal large language models (MLLMs) for anomaly reasoning.
-However, the synthesized prompts in these methods are unconstrained and semantically limited, hindering their generalization to unseen categories.
+FAPrompt \cite{zhu2025fine} synthesizes compound abnormality prompts by leveraging the mapped top-K abnormality-prior patch features.
+However, these prompts are weakly constrained and semantically limited, which hinders the generalization to unseen categories.